 Do Betta Fish Need Light?

-The answer is a definite YES!
-And you should also know that a regular, daily period of darkness is just important.
+The answer is a definite yes!
+And you should also know that a regular, daily period of darkness is just as important.
 But there are many other questions regarding aquarium lighting that need answering too.
 And that’s where this article will help.

 - LED bulbs should be your top choice.
 LEDs are economical, provide plenty of light for a low wattage, and won’t heat the water in your tank.
 Fluorescent light bulbs are a good second choice.
 Always avoid incandescent bulbs.